mariadb-corporation/MaxScale/Tutorials/RabbitMQ-And-Tee-Archiving.md

 connections should be made.
 The `service` parameter tells which listener belongs to which service.

-After the serivces and their listeners are configured we will configure the two filters we'll use.
+After the services and their listeners are configured we will configure the two filters we'll use.
 We begin with the Tee filter.

 ```